Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Proposed Framework

 In this work, we relax the assumption that past and future contexts have independent effects.
 With this goal in mind, we propose a principled alternative to backward predictability, based on the \textbf{conditional PMI} of the current word $w_t$ and the future context $C_{>t}$ given the past context $C_{<t}$:

 The bidirectional probability term in Eq. \ref{eq:PMI} quantifies how both past and future context jointly predict the current word, thereby preserving associations between non-adjacent words within the utterance.
 In related work, \citet{wolf2023quantifying} showed that bidirectional context shared higher mutual information with word duration than past context alone; however, their study did not isolate the informativity between future context and word duration (among other prosodic features) above and beyond the past context.
 In Eq. \ref{eq:PMI}, the difference between the log-transformed bidirectional and forward probability quantifies how informative the current word and the future sequence are about each other once the past context has already constrained the speaker's expectations.
-In comparison, backward predictability provides an estimate of this effect that is \emph{context-independent} across all possible past sequences that the speaker could have produced\footnote{Put differently, backward predictability can be viewed as analogous to the bidirectional probability in Eq. \ref{eq:PMI} but with the past context marginalized out i.e., $\sum\limits_{c} p(w \mid C_{>t}, C_{<t} = c)$}.
+In comparison, backward predictability provides an estimate of this effect that is \emph{context-independent} across all possible past sequences that the speaker could have produced. \footnote{Put differently, backward predictability can be viewed as analogous to the bidirectional probability in Eq. \ref{eq:PMI} but with the past context marginalized out i.e., $\sum\limits_{c} p(w \mid C_{>t}, C_{<t} = c) \cdot p(C_{<t} = c)$}.
+Cognitively, it represents an epistemic state where the speaker is uncertain of their previous production.

 A positive value of conditional PMI\ suggests that the current word and planned future sequence are informative about each other \emph{beyond} what can be predicted by the past context.
 For instance, consider the following utterances: